 Throughout our recent history, the way the average holidaymaker has taken holidays has evolved interestingly.
 Foreign holidays, once the preserve of the Upper Classes, have become available to all.
 Once, our annual trip to the seaside was the norm; then in the 60s, early package holidays started to become popular.
 These allowed an incredulous public access to “exotic places” such as Benidorm and Magaluf.
 As these became more and more popular, with the masses accessing Europe and the Canaries on a regular basis, another system of holidays entered the scene: timeshare.
 Originating in France, timeshare then spread to the rest of Europe, the US, and subsequently the rest of the World, the US being the biggest consumer to date.
-Whilst perhaps through its undisputedly tarnished reputation, timeshare has been less popular in recent years, there has been what one might call a strong “response” from the hotel industry to address its understandable market share loss through the once popular, but now some would say outmoded, timeshare system.
+Whilst perhaps through its undisputedly tarnished reputation, timeshare has been less popular in recent years, there has been what one might call a strong “response” from the hotel industry, especially from the likes of Global Great Hotels as examined further on, to address its understandable market share loss through the once popular, but now some would say outmoded, timeshare system.

 In this article, we examine why this is, and indeed: has the hotel industry taken over from timeshare and recuperated its former leading position in the hospitality business?